 Every orb and pad does something specific to your vertical momentum.
 They do not all “help you jump.”
 Some reverse gravity.
 Some lock you to a surface.
 Some launch you downward.
 If you’re clicking things hoping for the best, you’ll hit a black orb expecting lift and fall into a spike.

 The second most important thing: orbs require your input, pads do not.
 A pad will fire whether you want it to or not.
 An orb does nothing unless you click or hold when you touch it.
 This single distinction explains most orb-related deaths for new players.
+If you’re still getting comfortable with the basics, check out our beginner guide before diving into mechanics.

 Jump Pads (No Click Required)